anoma/nspec/docs/arch/node/engines/mempool_worker_environment.juvix.md

 ???+ quote "Arguments"

     `batch_number`:
     : The current batch number.
-(Not currently used)
+(Currently unused)

     `transactions`:
     : A map of transaction fingerprints to their corresponding transaction candidates.

     `transactionEngines`:
-    : A map of engine ids for executors pointing to their transaction fingerprints to their corresponding transactions.
+    : A map of engine ids for [[Executor Engine]]s pointing to their transaction fingerprints.

     `locks_acquired`:
     : A list of received `KVSLockAcquiredMsg`s, along with the ids of their shards.

     `seen_all_writes`:
-    : The highest transaction fingerprint for which all writes have been seen by the shards.
+    : The highest transaction fingerprint for which all writes have been locked by the shards.

     `seen_all_reads`:
-    : The highest transaction fingerprint for which all reads have been seen by the shards.
+    : The highest transaction fingerprint for which all reads have been locked by the shards.

     `execution_summaries`:
-    : A map of transaction fingerprints to their corresponding execution summaries.
+    : A map of transaction fingerprints to their corresponding execution summaries, once received.

     `gensym`:
     : A monotonically increasing number used to generate unique transaction numbers.